 The ALT tag should describe what’s on an image (= the content) and the function of this image on the page.

 Each time that an image has a purpose on your page, it should have an alternative text.

 ALT texts should be built on two pillars: Content and Function.
 Your ALT must describe your image (= content) and explain why you use it for (= function).

 The context of your page should be the logical link between the content and the function of your image.

 The best alternative to the image in this situation is “black Tesla carrying with electricity on a parking”.

-I wrote an extensive article about how to perfectly write alternative texts with exemples.
+I wrote an extensive article about how to perfectly write alternative texts with examples.
 You should give it a look.

 You don’t need to add an alternative text on decorative images.
 You can let them blank of add a null alt tag: <img alt=””>.

-Title texts are displayed when user mouseover a picture or a photo.
-It can be nice for user experience.
+Title texts are displayed when the user mouse over a picture or a photo.
+It can be nice for the user experience.
 We recommend you not to spend much time on title text optimization.
 They are not important for SEO.